projectpai/pouw-k8s/README.md

 This solution enables us to run PoUW in a Kubernetes cluster.
 The instructions are for Mac OS X, however except installation of prerequisites, everything else is similar.

 ## Install prerequisites:
-You must create the folder `ssh-keys` under the root folder and put a copy of your `id_rsa` file in it.

 ```
 brew install bash-completion
 brew cask install docker